matthewryanhagarty/Savant/README.md

 [Visit Savant deployed page]()

-Savant is an open source portal for tutorials and online classes.
+Savant is a free user content generated portal for tutorials and online classes.
 Our motto is "Education through observation".
-Knowledge is something that should be shared and this platform enables instructors to broadcast their skills with the world via YouTube livestream.
+Knowledge is something that should be shared and this platform enables instructors to broadcast their expertise with the world via YouTube livestream.
 ___

 ### Design